DanielEbert/slate/source/index.html.md

 This exercise shows you an example PlatformIO project setup, how PlatformIO-based projects are compiled, and how PlatformIO-based unit tests are run.

 <ol>
-<li>Take a look at the files in the 'TestPrograms/exercise_unit_test/' directory and its subdirectories.
+<li>Look at the files in the 'TestPrograms/exercise_unit_test/' directory and its subdirectories.
 <li>Can you already see how PlatformIO-based Unit Tests are compiled and emulated?
 Compile and run the unit tests in the emulator.</li>
 <li>Exit the emulation via &lt;CTRL&gt; + C</li>
 </ol>